ii887522/hydro/docs/functions/collection_ext.md

   runSize: number = Number.MAX_SAFE_INTEGER, compare: (left: T, right: T) => boolean = (left, right) => left > right
 ): void
 ```
-It sorts the `array` received into a sequence of sorted runs by using insertion sort.
+Sorts the `array` received into a sequence of sorted runs by using insertion sort.
 A run is a number of consecutive elements which is a part of an `array`.

 `array`: The array to be sorted from.